 - 1. Yes.
 The KAD Cluster offers a very wide range of classes, with varying times and special target times to ensure maximum enrollment and maximum convenience for our students, and faculty who take our classes.
-Our classes run from 6:00am until 11:59pm, Monday through Sunday. - 2.
+Our classes run from 6:00am until 9:00pm, Monday through Saturday. - 2.
 Yes.
 The KAD Cluster offers great geographic distribution.
 We currently offer full programs in Santa Rosa and Petaluma.
 Kinesiology Lecture, Activity, and Dance are offered at both Petaluma and Santa Rosa campuses.
 Athletics is only on Santa Rosa Campus due to the facilities available. - 3.
-The KAD Cluster is in the beginning stages of creating two fully on-line classes and many courses are enhanced by having course materials available on CATE or Moodle.
-This is an area we could improve on.
-We are moving in the right direction, but need to move a little faster. - 4.We have a variety of certificate and transfer majors to meet student career and academic goals including: Dance majors and certificate, Fitness, Nutrition, and Health Certificate/major, Kinesiology Major, Athletic Training Prep Major, and the TMC Model Curriculum in Kinesiology is complete but waiting for final approval.
+The KAD Cluster has been a leader in offering on-line classes.
+We are is in the beginning stages of creating fully on-line activity classed.
+This is an area we could grow even more.
+We have thought about creating on-line coaching classes. improve on. - 4.We have a variety of certificate and transfer majors to meet student career and academic goals including: Dance majors and certificate, Fitness, Nutrition, and Health Certificate/major, Kinesiology TMC Major, Sports Medicine Prep Major, and a new Yoga teaching certificate. - 5.
+Yes.
+We can always improve on what we do.
+Areas that our cluster could improve on include: - a.
+On-Line Instruction / Accessibility: We could increase our on-line offerings in the area of activity classes.